 Most women who take the pill do not develop any side-effects.
 However, a small number of women feel sick, have headaches or find their breasts are sore when they take the pill.
 These usually go away within days or weeks of starting the pill.
 If they continue (persist) there are many different brands of pill you can try, which may suit you better.

 Other side-effects are uncommon and include tiredness, change in sex drive, skin changes and mood changes.
 These are unusual and you should tell your doctor or practice nurse if you have any lasting side-effects.
-Many people believe that taking the pill makes you put on weight, but this has never been proven in studies.
+Many people believe that taking the pill makes you put on weight; however, this has never been proven in studies.

 The pill sometimes causes a rise in blood pressure, so people taking it should have their blood pressure checked every six months.
 The pill may need to be stopped if your blood pressure becomes too high.